reactive-python/reactpy/docs/source/core-abstractions.rst

 way to manage state is to have no state at all."

-With IDOM the core of your application will be built on the back of basic functions and coroutines that return :ref:`VDOM <VDOM Mimetype>` models and which do so without state and without `side effects`_.
+With IDOM the core of your application will be built on the back of basic functions and coroutines that return :ref:`VDOM` models and which do so without state and without `side effects`_.
 We call these kinds of model rendering functions :ref:`Pure Components`.
 For example, one might want a function which accepted a list of strings and turned it into a series of paragraph elements: